 For those of you struggling to find the best Shower Head for you, we've got you covered with our experts top picks.

 This is going to everyone from California, Colorado, New York City and anywhere else where your municipalities have strict Flow Rate restrictions.
 Our Professional Plumbers and Design Experts have chosen the top 2 Shower Heads for those of you in a state with Low Flow guidelines.
-Both options below currently meet those guidelines, with 1.8 Gallon Per Minute Flow Rates, while still offering high performing spray and features.
+Both options below currently meet those guidelines, with 1.75 and 1.8 Gallon Per Minute Flow Rates respectively, while still offering high performing spray and features.

 For everyone else not restricted by Flow Rate laws, here are some Shower Heads that truly deliver exceptional High Pressure Flow every time.
 Whether you have low water pressure in your house, or just want to kick things up a notch, you can't go wrong with either of these Shower heads.